Umbel convexity and the geometry of trees: Introduction

 Markov $p$-convexity is easily seen to be a bi-Lipschitz invariant, and quantitatively $\Pi_p^M(\metX)\le \cdist{\metY}(\metX)\Pi_p^M(\metY)$.
 The discovery of the Markov convexity inequality was partially inspired by the non-embeddability argument in Bourgain's characterization, and it thus naturally provides restrictions on the faithful embeddability of binary trees.
-Considering the regular random walk on the binary tree $\bin{2^k}$, it is easy to check that $\Pi^M_p(\bin{2^k}) \ge k^{1/p}$ and hence any bi-Lipschitz embedding of $\bin{k}$ into a Markov $p$-convex metric space incurs distortion at least $\Omega \big( (\log k)^{1/p} \big)$.
+Considering the regular random walk on the binary tree $\bin{2^k}$, it is easy to check that $\Pi^M_p(\bin{2^k}) \ge 2^{1-2/p}k^{1/p}$ and hence any bi-Lipschitz embedding of $\bin{k}$ into a Markov $p$-convex metric space incurs distortion at least $\Omega \big( (\log k)^{1/p} \big)$.
 This lower bound extends to the purely metric setting the lower bound obtained for $p$-uniformly convex spaces in \cite{Bourgain86}.
 Note also that Markov $p$-convexity is stable under taking $\ell_p$-sums of metric spaces and is preserved under Lipschitz quotient mappings \cite[Prop.
-4.1]{MendelNaor13} (and uniform quotient mappings in some situations).
+4.1]{MendelNaor13}.